adashiyj/personal-website/content/aboutme.md

 Hi, my name is Ada.
 I'm originally from Yunnan, China, and I've been living in the Netherlands (mostly in Amsterdam) for almost four years.

 You might be wondering why do I have an English/European name.
 Well, my mom actually named me Ada after her favorite character in *Cold Mountain*.
-It’s a little unusual, but I go by both Ada and 施雨伽, feel free to use whichever you like!
+It’s a little unusual, but I go by both Ada and 施雨伽, feel free to call me whichever you like!

 I'm a big fan of Baymax from *Big Hero 6* and a final-year research master’s student aiming for a PhD in social robotics starting Fall 2026.
 I’m fascinated by how people perceive and interact with social robots.